Colleen Madamombe (1964 – 2009)

 Be very careful when investing in a ‘Colleen’ that its authenticity can be traced reliably through reputable dealers.
 Look in particular for precision in the technical creation of the piece, especially the facial features – anything poorly made is unlikely to be an original.
 If in doubt, ask the seller for proof e.g. photos of the artist with the piece and don’t be afraid to ask difficult questions.

-If the piece is shown photographed in Zimbabwe then be very wary – all genuine Colleens are in public and private collections – there are none available for sale in Zimbabwe now, nearly 10 years after her death.
+If the piece is shown photographed in Zimbabwe then be very wary – all genuine Colleens are in public and private collections – there are none available for sale in Zimbabwe now, more than 10 years after her death.

 This text is copyright (please see statement on our homepage) and is the intellectual property of Guruve Ltd and must not be reproduced without our permission and attribution to www.guruve.com.